smartwinnr/site-smartwinnr/site/content/post/accelerate-sales.md

 ---
-title: Accelerate Your Sales Performance Through Gamification
+title: "Accelerate Your Sales Performance Through Gamification"
 og_title: Accelerate Your Sales Performance Through Gamification
 description: Gamification is being used in every situation as a positive motivational tool.
 But did you know that gamification approach can really supercharge your sales team’s performance?
 og_description: Gamification is being used in every situation as a positive motivational tool.
 But did you know that gamification approach can really supercharge your sales team’s performance?